Giuseppe Peano: Biography

 Peano was born and raised on a farm at Spinetta, a hamlet now belonging to Cuneo, Piedmont, Italy.
-He attended the Liceo classico Cavour in Turin, and enrolled at the University of Turin in 1876, graduating in 1880 with high honors, after which the University employed him to assist first Enrico D'Ovidio, and then Angelo Genocchi, the Chair of calculus.
+He attended the Liceo classico Cavour in Turin, and enrolled at the University of Turin in 1876, graduating in 1880 with high honours, after which the University employed him to assist first Enrico D'Ovidio, and then Angelo Genocchi, the Chair of calculus.
 Due to Genocchi's poor health, Peano took over the teaching of calculus course within two years.
-His first major work, a textbook on calculus, was published in 1884 and was credited to Genocchi.
+His first major work, a textbook on calculus entitled Calcolo differenziale, e principii di calcolo integrale, was published in 1884 and was credited to Genocchi.
 A few years later, Peano published his first book dealing with mathematical logic.
 Here the modern symbols for the union and intersection of sets appeared for the first time.

+Peano joined Freemasonry.
+It is not known where he was initiated, but on 24 December 1885, he was affiliated as Master in the "Dante Alighieri" Masonic Lodge in Turin.
+Here he knew the Italian socialist and freemason Giovanni Lerda (1853-1927), a close collaborator of Cesare Lombroso.

 In 1887, Peano married Carola Crosio, the daughter of the Turin-based painter Luigi Crosio, known for painting the Refugium Peccatorum Madonna.
 In 1886, he began teaching concurrently at the Royal Military Academy, and was promoted to Professor First Class in 1889.
 In that year he published the Peano axioms, a formal foundation for the collection of natural numbers.
 The next year, the University of Turin also granted him his full professorship.
 The Peano curve was published in 1890 as the first example of a space-filling curve which demonstrated that the unit interval and the unit square have the same cardinality.
 Today it is understood to be an early example of what is known as a fractal.

 In 1890 Peano founded the journal Rivista di Matematica, which published its first issue in January 1891.
 In 1891 Peano started the Formulario Project.
 It was to be an "Encyclopedia of Mathematics", containing all known formulae and theorems of mathematical science using a standard notation invented by Peano.
 In 1897, the first International Congress of Mathematicians was held in Zürich.
 Peano was a key participant, presenting a paper on mathematical logic.
 He also started to become increasingly occupied with Formulario to the detriment of his other work.